Open Water Swimming in Triathlon: Even healthy athletes need to be aware of the heart risks

 Swimming Induced Pulmonary Edema (SIPE)

 There is one unusual medical problem that stands out from the others: Swimming Induced Pulmonary Edema (SIPE).
-I first became aware of this condition last year when I came across a blog posted by Dr Creswell on his website, Athlete's Heart.
-Experts are now pondering on the role of SIPE in the sudden deaths of athletes in the swim leg of triathlon.
+Experts are still perplexed about the role of SIPE in the sudden deaths of athletes in the swim leg of triathlon.

 What is SIPE?

-SIPE is not fully understood.
+SIPE can affect people with no underlying health problems, and while most people recover quickly if removed from the water, it may be life-threatening (Spencer et al., 2018).
+It is poorly understood, and hence generally under-reported.
 Induced pulmonary edema was first recognised in the mid-1990s when researchers focused on healthy scuba divers who experienced problems with breathlessness.
 It is thought that when an athlete immerses him/herself into cold water, a reflex response triggers physiological changes in the body.
 While this is a perfectly natural phenomenon sometimes these changes can be significant enough to cause pulmonary edema where blood leaks into the airspace of the lungs.

 Signs and Symptoms

-In a case report published in Pulmonary Medicine, the authors Carter and Cole point out that many athletes may suffer a minor case of SIPE, which will simply resolve on exiting the water.
+In a case report published in Pulmonary Medicine (Carter & Koehle, 2011), the authors point out that many athletes may suffer a minor case of SIPE, which will simply resolve on exiting the water.
 The athlete may simply think he or she had a "bad day", and perhaps swallowed too much water.
 In serious cases, failure to recognise these symptoms and respond quickly may lead to seizures and loss of consciousness, clearly life threatening in the open water.

-Creswell highlights the case of a triathlete identified as KAP who recalls her experience in a thread at Slowtwitch, an online forum discussion.
-I am posting some of her conversation here because I believe it will resonate with most triathletes in the community, elite and recreational:
+Seasoned triathletes can be caught by surprise.
+A triathlete identified as klauthp (KAP) recalls their experience with breathing difficulties in a thread on swimming-induced pulmonary edema at Slowtwitch, an online forum for triathlon discussion.
+Their account may resonate with triathletes in the community, elite and recreational:

 "The tri where I experienced SIPE was one I had done 8 times before, so I was very comfortable with the swim course, conditions and everything.
 That is why, when I was halfway way through my swim and my legs felt like I was dragging kettle bells, I was perplexed.
 I thought I might have gone out too fast, I thought I might have been too "jazzed" up.
 And I was convinced it was in my head.
 So I switched to pulling.
 When my arms started to shut down is when I knew something was wrong.
 I sighted to see if I could make it to the buoy to just "hang on" and gather my wits.
 I realized I couldn't make it because I had developed a cough where I couldn't seem to get any air in.
 At that point I waved my arm to get attention.
 And even that was difficult."